evannetwork/api-blockchain-core/docs/profile/verifications.rst

   verifications.createIdentity(accountId[, contractId, updateDescription]);

 Creates a new identity for account or contract and registers them on the storage.
-Returned identity is either a 20B contract address (for account identities) or a 32B idenity hash contract identities.
+Returned identity is either a 20B contract address (for account identities) or a 32B identity hash contract identities.

 ----------
 Parameters